 Nothing adds warmth and character to an outdoor living space like a beautifully-stained deck.
 The trick is keeping it looking that way.
-Several factors such as climate, exposure, application, quality of materials, and usage can impact the longevity of your exterior stain job by five to 15 years!
-If your deck requires updates and you're considering staining a previously stained deck, this blog outlines the steps needed before you begin.
-A deck is a significant investment and maintenance can help increase your satisfaction with the finished product for years to come.
+Several factors, such as climate, exposure, application, quality of materials, and usage, can impact the longevity of your exterior stain, which can last from five to 15 years!
+A deck is a significant investment, and regular maintenance can help keep it looking good and safe to use for years to come.

-- Nail heads that have popped up must be hammered down or pulled and replaced with galvanized screws (to prevent rust and corrosion).
+Nail heads that have popped up must be hammered down or pulled and replaced with galvanized screws (to prevent rust and corrosion).

-- Deck boards that are starting to warp, twist or cup – raising an edge that folks might trip over – need to be fixed
+Deck boards that are starting to warp, twist or cup – creating a trip hazard s – should be fixed or replaced.

-While you are using a power washer, the key is to ‘rinse.’
+While using a power washer, the key is to rinse thoroughly.
 Most power washers have an optional detergent feed built-in.
-Fill the container with a deck cleaning agent according to the manufacturer’s instructions, to dissolve and lift all traces of dirt and mildew from the surface of the wood.
+Fill the container with a deck cleaning agent according to the manufacturer’s instructions to dissolve and lift all traces of dirt and mildew from the surface of the wood.
 Let the chemicals sit on the surface of the deck for a few minutes, then use the power washer to rinse the chemicals away.
-Depending on how much dirt and grime buildup there is on your deck, a second treatment may be necessary – especially if it has been several years since last staining.
-Simply blasting the debris off with a pressure washer can lift the grain of the wood and leave a rough surface, so proceed with caution when power washing your deck surface .
+Depending on how much dirt and grime buildup there is on your deck, a second treatment may be necessary – especially if it has been several years since its last cleaning .
+Be aware that blasting wood with pressurized water can remove some of the wood grain and leave a rough surface, so proceed with caution when power washing your deck surface .
 If you would rather let a pro handle this part of the project, we can ensure your deck gets thoroughly cleaned, but not damaged in the process.

 Choose Your Stain